 What difference does Knowle West Media Centre make?
-How does our work with technology and the arts impact people and communities?
+What impact does our work have?

 Our mission is to achieve social, environmental and economic regeneration by involving the community in media activity, education and action.
 We evaluate all of our work against these three aims to make sure our work is effective.

-- 41 Volunteers supported KWMC’s programme to be planned and delivered
+- 44 Volunteers spent over 170 hours supporting KWMC’s programme to be planned and delivered

-- 14 of those artists worked with young people
+- 30 artists were employed to work with young people

 - We worked with 11 European partners, from four countries outside the UK, to identify innovative and environmentally beneficial uses of open data

 - We worked with more than 10 different academic partner organisations to inform research about the socially beneficial uses and applications of digital media, tools and data

 The difference these experiences make for a wide range of individuals, including artists, academics, partners and people who have taken part in projects and workshops, is illustrated in a set of case studies about people’s journeys.